b2renger/Introduction_A-frame/README.md

 <img src="markers/53_white.png" width="250" height="250" />

-I know it is confusing ... the thing is like this they are printable on white paper (which is mode common); it's not really easy to print in white on a black paper.
+I know it is confusing ... the thing is like this they are printable on white paper (which is most common); it's not really easy to print in white on a black paper.